rleuneRT/dev_process/README.md

 # Incubaid Agile Development Process

-Incubaid is a Belgium incubator trying to deliver exciting infrastructure products in the market.
+Incubaid is a Belgian incubator trying to deliver exciting infrastructure products in the market.
-We work with a group of startups to deliver the most unique products (see www.incubaid.com)
+We work with a group of startups to deliver the most unique products (see www.incubaid.com).

 The goal of this ebook is to describe a set of conventions how a development process can work based on agile methodologies.